-In 2020, we handled New York City (NY-600) separately from the other CoCs given its uniqueness in size.
+New York City (NY-600) was handled separately from the other CoCs given its uniqueness in size.
 Therefore, we carried out this process separately for the NYC projects (with the only changes being switching project type and household type in the hierarchical order and reducing the minimum cell size from 30 to 10).
 In short, we allowed New York City to represent only itself.

 Table 5 displays the distribution of reported persons per bed among participating projects by project and household type while table 6 displays the distribution of imputed persons per bed among non-participating projects.
-In general, this imputation methodology tightened the distribution of persons per bed relative to the distribution of projects with nonmissing persons per bed, increasing the 25th percentile and decreasing the 75th percentile (with ES/AC being the notable exception).
+In general, this imputation methodology tightened the overall (participating and non-participating projects) distribution of persons per bed relative to the distribution of participating projects, increasing the 25th percentile and decreasing the 75th percentile.
 This is to be expected, as using a mean-based imputation approach ensures that the same value will be used to impute missing persons per bed data at many projects.
 The analysis team explored using methods that would preserve the underlying distribution of reported persons per bed; however, missing data rates and the idiosyncratic nature of the data rendered such techniques highly volatile.

-Table 5 Distribution of Reported People per Bed Among Participating Projects by Project and Household Type
+Table 5.
+Distribution of Reported Persons per bed Among Participating Projects by Project and Household Type